zzonyo/trust-docs-test/source/index.html.md

  - Funding rate will be pushed every 60 seconds by default.Funding rate will not be calculated under conditions below:

  - the contract can't be traded.eg:Pending Listing、Suspension、Delisting、In settlement、Delivering、Settlement Completed、Delivered,etc.
  - the 'update_time' field of index data hasn't been changed over 5 minutes.
  - the 'update_time' field of orderbook data hasn't been changed over 5 minutes.
  - If the value is equal to last value over 5 continuous counts calculated by md5 of 150 bids data and 150 asks data.

 ## Subscribe Contract Info (no authentication)（sub）

+#### Remarks

+ - The interface supports cross margin mode and isolated margin mode.

 To subscribe contract infodata, the client has to make connection to the server and send subscribe request in the format below: